lsst-it/ittn-024/index.rst

 Main Generator
 ================

-The idea to connect the main generator was born from the necessity of monitoring the generator during use.
+The idea to connect the main generator room was born from the necessity of monitoring the generator during use.

 IT installed 24 single-mode fiber optic filaments where 12 of them are connected to the optical terminal located inside the main generator room.
-As for the other 12 filaments, these are also available in case any other future requirements are born.
+As for the other 12 filaments were left available for use in case any other future requirements are born.

 It is also important to mention that an industrial 8 port switch was also installed in the main generator room inside a protective box.
-The purpose of this switch was to set up a phone in case of emergencies or any other activities that require its use.
-Additionally, both an access point and a camera were set up for surveillance and wifi connectivity all inside the main generator area.
+The purpose of this switch was to set up a phone in case of any emergencies or activities that require its use.
+Additionally an access point and a camera were set up for surveillance and wifi connectivity all inside the main generator area.

 The backbone of this connection comes from the second floor, passes through the optical terminal located on the first floor of the main building, and continues its way towards an optical terminal located inside the main generator room where the box with the switch is located.